BETA PHOTO: The Pear (right) and Sundance (left) as seen from ...

 Go on the west trail from the new parking lot towards the old Twin Owls trailhead ~0.6 miles.
 Follow signs west from the old Twin Owls trailhead along the flatter/lower Black Canyon Trail.
 Continue past the trail to the Book.
 There is a sign marking the trail to the Pear.
 This is just West of the Bookend. ~45-55 minutes to approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Pear:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Pear:

 R Trad, 2 pitches, 300'